Skynar Bookkeeping logo

 Tax Season comes around every year, yet people still always scramble come mid-February when filing has taken way like they had no idea it was coming.
 This tax season, that won’t be you.
 Follow our simple steps for preparing to file taxes - what to do before you file for an easier experience while filing.

 First and foremost, you’ll want to schedule an appointment with your tax preparer, whoever it may be.
 If you don’t have a tax preparer, reference our blog on how to find a reputable tax preparer you can trust.
 Once your appointment is scheduled, it’s time to turn to your important documents.
-This includes any documents that track your income, personal information,
+This includes any documents that track your income, personal information, banking information, and records of any purchases.

 Invoices: What They Are And How To Make One